DavidBatoDev/iskochatai/README.md

 ## Demo
 https://scholarship-helper.vercel.app/

-> Note: All the faqs is currently being compiled and is under review to ensure accurate data for upcoming college students
+> Note: All the faqs is currently being compiled and is under review to ensure accurate data for upcoming college students, The import profile functionality is under construction to regulates Data Privacy

 ## ✨ Features